Rudrajiii/weatherapp/readme.md

-A Basic Responsive  Weather App
+A Basic Responsive  Weather App.